ngkimphuongtrang/my_books/docs/database.md

 - Use dropdowns or autocomplete features that help users select from existing authors and titles.
 - Regularly review the `books` table to merge any duplicates that may have occurred.

-Ultimately, if we plan to expand your database in the future or potentially integrate with other systems, the two-table approach would likely serve you better in the long run.
+Ultimately, if we plan to expand database in the future or potentially integrate with other systems, the two-table approach would likely serve us better in the long run.

 ## References
 - Chat-GPT 4.0